Valentine’s Day Night In: Inspiration for a Romantic Valentine’s Day at home.

-I’ve been inspired by the Scandinavian notion of “Koselig” -it’s hard to translate into english, it’s something like cozy, but more.
+For this cozy Valentine’s Day night in I’ve been inspired by the Scandinavian notion of “Hygge”.
+It is hard to translate into english, it’s something like cozy, but more.
 It’s the idea that winter isn’t something to be endured, but celebrated.
-It’s a time to light candles, enjoy sheepskin rugs, and wool socks, and wine, and hot tea, and sitting fireside.
-For Norwegians it’s also a time to get outside, to dress warmly and enjoy the snow and beauty of winter.
-I like that.
-I’ve never been one to love winter…in fact I’ve fallen more on the enduring side, but I’m feeling more inspired to try and love it, to get cozy and enjoy.
+Winter is thought of as a time to light candles, enjoy sheepskin rugs, and wool socks, and wine, and hot tea, and sitting fireside.
+It seemed like a cozy night in could be the perfect way to celebrate Valentine’s Day this year.

 1. I’d like to decorate in mainly neutrals, with a touch of soft pink this year.
 I loved the scandi feel this Christmas, it’s inspired me for Valentine’s day too.
 I’m planning to make a little heart garland with some old book pages, similar to this pretty one.